hotnAny/hotnAny.github.io/blog/posts/5p_intro.md

 - **Promise**: What is a technology that promises us something good?
 - **Problem**: What is the problem that prevents this technology from realizing its promise?
-- **Prior work**: What is the most representative set of prior work that has attempted to solve this problem and why did it fail?
+- **Prior work**: What is the most representative prior work that has attempted to solve this problem and why did it fail?
 - **Proposed solution**: What is your proposed solution given where prior work fell short?
 - **Proof of contribution**: What is your proof to validate that your proposed solution contributes to solving that problem?